-The sun shines into the room with full length glass windows.
+The Sun shines into the room with full length glass windows.
 Inside, light varies putting up shadows from steam that passes the sunbeams outside.
 The clock on the wall reads 8:00.
 Two women are standing at the coffee pot in line while a third fills her cup.
 The room smells like a mix of cookies, coffee, perfume, dust and dogs.
 “Long time, no see” says the woman when she turns around and looks at the two women next in line.
 “Yep, what have you been up to lately?” answers one of them.
 “Oh, nothing.
 I just came back with the red eye from the Lower 48 with two baggages tonight.”
 “What did you buy?” the third woman asked in excitment.
-“13 pairs of shoes for me and four for my hubby” she replies.
+“13 pairs of shoes for me and four for my hubby” the first woman replies.
 “And you?”
-“Oh I brought a dog from Africa into the country and it did not even have to go into quarantine” says the second woman while purring coffee into her mug.
+“Oh I brought a dog from Africa into the country and she did not even have to go into quarantine” says the second woman while purring coffee into her mug.

 Shoe shopping in the Interior

 Also nobody says something about a red-eye flight.
 A red-eye flight is an Alaskan normal that fails to be a normal in other states.
 Alaskans have to take red-eye flights whenever they want to get anywhere on the East Coast within 24 hours.
 It is faster and easier for a Fairbanksan to fly to Frankfurt, Germany in summer than to Washington, DC.
 The former trip is 9 hours, the latter takes about 17 hours.

 What have you been up to lately?
 Would you asked about what kind of shoes the woman bought?
 Or would you have asked about the ham or the dog?
 Would you be irritated when nobody feels pity for your being at work after a red eye flight?
 Would you buy 13 pairs of shoes for you on one shopping trip?
 Let me know, I am curious.